Redefining Technology

 • Impact : Extends equipment lifespan and reliability

-Example : Example: By analyzing sensor data, an AI system predicted a critical tool failure in a semiconductor plant, allowing for proactive maintenance that extended the tool's lifespan by an additional year.
+Example : Example: By analyzing sensor data, an AI system predicted a critical tool failure in a semiconductor plant, allowing proactive maintenance that extended the tool's lifespan by an additional year.

 • Impact : Enhances overall system productivity